 Blog Index template

-Every blog post template includes blog listing, blog post title, blog post link, and blog featured image.
+Every blog post template includes a blog listing, blog post title, blog post link, and blog featured image.

 - Blogs Listing - This shows a listing of all the blog posts.
 In the HubSpot boilerplate default blog index template, we can see a section of the blog index.